mridul037/mridul037/README.md

 **Quote of the hour:**

-First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
-I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
+Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.

-~ Fred Brooks
+~ Douglas Crockford
 <pre>

 </pre>